 - Temperature Alert: a trap notification will be sent when the camera temperature rises above or falls below the supported threshold.
-A notification will also be sent when the camera temperature returns to normal. - Camera Tampering: a trap notification will be sent when the camera's video analytics detects a sudden scene change. - Edge Storage Status: a trap notification will be sent when the status of the SD card changes. - IR Illuminator Status: a trap notification will be sent when the status of the H4 multisensor camera's IR LED ring changes. - SNMP v3: Using SNMP v3, you can request status information through an SNMP Get request.
-SNMP v3 does not support traps.

-SNMP v3 offers greater security by allowing you to set a username and password for the camera.
-This camera uses SHA-1 type authentication and AES type encryption.

-In the SNMP v3 Settings area, complete the following:
+A notification will also be sent when the camera temperature returns to normal. - Camera Tampering: a trap notification will be sent when the camera's video analytics detects a sudden scene change. - Edge Storage Status: a trap notification will be sent when the status of the SD card changes. - SNMP v3: Using SNMP v3, you can request status information through an SNMP Get request.
+SNMP v3 does not support traps. - SNMP v3 offers greater security by allowing you to set a username and password for the camera.
+This camera uses SHA-1 type authentication and AES type encryption. - In the SNMP v3 Settings area, complete the following: